Mantle Site: Recognition and legacy

-Consequently in 2007, the Town Council of Whitchurch–Stouffville recognized the Mantle Site as "one of the most significant Huron ancestral villages in Southern Ontario," and committed itself to work with the Huron to "assign aboriginal names to watercourses, streets and trails in and around the Mantle Site and elsewhere in the municipality."
+Consequently in 2007, the Town Council of Whitchurch–Stouffville recognized the Mantle Site as "one of the most significant Huron ancestral villages in Southern Ontario," and committed itself to work with the endat to "assign aboriginal names to watercourses, streets and trails in and around the Mantle Site and elsewhere in the municipality."

-Ontario Heritage Trust plaque in the language of the Huron-Wendat people.
+Ontario Heritage Trust plaque in the language of the Wendat people.

 In 2011, the York Region District School Board announced that it would name the new school to be built adjacent to the site the "Wendat Village Public School."

 In Summer 2011, Wendat ceremonies were held at the site, and it was renamed the "Jean-Baptiste Lainé" Site in honour of a decorated Second World War Huron-Wendat veteran.

 In 2017 Ontario Heritage Trust installed historic provincial plaques about the Jean-Baptiste Lainé Site near the Wendat Village Public School, recounting the history and significance of the site, the evidence of the wide trading network, and the relation of this 16th-century ancestral community to the rise of the Huron-Wendat people.
 The plaque is in English, French, and Wendat, an Iroquoian language.